Taunton, Massachusetts: Government

-Taunton is the hometown of many prominent political figures.
-Robert Treat Paine, a long-time Taunton resident, was a signer of the Declaration of Independence and the first Attorney General of the Commonwealth of Massachusetts.
-Democratic political consultant Stephanie Cutter and former governor Marcus Morton also hail from Taunton.
+Taunton has been home to several notable political figures.
+Among them is Robert Treat Paine, a signer of the Declaration of Independence and the first Massachusetts Attorney General following American independence.
+Marcus Morton, a former governor, and Stephanie Cutter, a prominent Democratic political consultant, also hail from Taunton.

-Taunton has been visited by twelve former U.S. presidents.
-Notably, Abraham Lincoln campaigned for Zachary Taylor in Taunton before the 1848 presidential election, twelve years before Lincoln was elected president himself.
-Most recently, Bill Clinton campaigned at Friedman Middle School ahead of Super Tuesday for Hillary Clinton's 2016 presidential campaign.
+Twelve U.S. presidents have visited Taunton.
+Notably, Abraham Lincoln campaigned in the city on behalf of Zachary Taylor before the 1848 presidential election, twelve years before Lincoln was elected president himself.
+Most recently, Bill Clinton visited Friedman Middle School ahead of Super Tuesday for Hillary Clinton's 2016 presidential campaign.

-Camp Myles Standish, a former prisoner of war camp and welcoming area for a million Allied soldiers during World War II, was once a candidate site for the United Nations' headquarters.
+During World War II, Camp Myles Standish served as a major prisoner-of-war camp and staging area for over one million Allied soldiers.
+The site was briefly considered as a potential location for the United Nations headquarters.

 Education

 Education in Taunton ranges from preschool through post-secondary education.

 Public primary and secondary

 Taunton has nine public elementary schools and three public middle schools.